-A cylinder is a three-dimensional solid, whose circular base & top are parallel to each other.
+A cylinder is a three-dimensional solid, whose circular base and top are parallel to each other.
 The perpendicular distance between the top and the base is defined as the total height of the cylinder.

 Curved Surface Area- The curved surface area is defined as the area of only curved surface, leaving the circular top and base.

 Total Surface Area- It is the area of the curved surface as well as the bases.